 How to Get Started with Salesforce for Nonprofits

 There is a reason why over 40,000 nonprofits are using Salesforce.
 It’s not only because nonprofits can get 10 free user licenses.
 It’s because Salesforce is an incredibly powerful platform — great for fundraising, advocacy, marketing, and program management.
-It’s also because many digital tools that nonprofits already are using, like Constant Contact, MailChimp, Eventbrite, and Quickbooks, can be integrated — no new coding required!
+And, Salesforce integrates with many digital tools that nonprofits already use, like Constant Contact, MailChimp, Eventbrite, and Quickbooks.
+There’s no new coding required!

-Put all the benefits together and Salesforce is an organizational game changer, breaking the departmental and program silos that get in the way of doing good better.
+When you put all the benefits together, Salesforce is an organizational game changer, breaking the departmental and program silos that get in the way of doing good better.

-Sure, when you get started, Salesforce can be intimidating.
-Client support from Salesforce under the free licenses is virtually nonexistent to make matters more stressful.
+Sure, Salesforce can seem intimidating at first blush.
+It can also feel like client support from Salesforce under the free licenses is virtually nonexistent, making matters more stressful.
 Fear not.
 There is a big community of folks available to help, both paid consultants and others through the online Power of Us portal.
-You’ll also want to get started down the learning curve in an organized way.
-Here are six tips for getting started with Salesforce for Nonprofits.
+And there are easy ways to stay organized as you get started down the learning curve.

 Tip One: Access Your Free Salesforce Licenses

 If you are a 501(c)(3) nonprofit, Salesforce has a grant waiting for you.
 It’s 10 free user licenses.
 Don’t wait.
-Sign up for your trial and then apply for your nonprofit’s grant.
-You’ll likely get this grant approved in a matter of days.
+You can quickly sign up for a trial and then apply for your nonprofit’s grant.
+Most grant requests are approved in just a few days.

 You don’t need a detailed plan to get this done.
 Get it.
 Open it.
 Start learning.